 |Sizes:||3,6,10 and 12 pounds|

-The Halo Holistic Wild Salmon & Whitefish Recipe is a novel protein diet that works out great for your cat.
-Not only are they novel proteins, but most cats can also handle fish better than some other proteins, so if your cat has a sensitive stomach, this might be just what you need.
+The Halo Holistic Wild Salmon & Whitefish Recipe is a novel protein diet that works great for your cat.
+Not only are they novel proteins, but most cats can also handle fish better than some other proteins, so if your cat has a sensitive stomach, Halo Holistic might be just what you need.

 The difference comes down to the protein choice, but if your cat doesn’t need salmon and whitefish, there’s no reason to pay salmon and whitefish prices.